 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.

 How do you access your personal information?

-We will give you access to your information in the form you want it where it’s reasonable and practical (such as a copy of a phone call you may have had with us – we can put it on a disk for you).
+We will give you access to your information in the form if you want it where it’s reasonable and practical (such as a copy of a phone call you may have had with us – we can put it on a disk for you).
 We may charge you a small fee to cover our costs when giving you access, but we’ll always check with you first.
-You can find the schedule of fees explained on the Access form.
+You can find the schedule of fees explained on the access form.

 How do you correct your personal information?